 - In "The Borders of Infinity", Miles Vorkosigan is sent in to rescue one single man from a Cetagandan concentration camp.
 Finding that his intended rescuee is catatonic and dying, he opts to organize the escape of all 10,000 POWs.
 In-universe, it's the third biggest mass breakout in recorded history.
 And he sets the whole thing in motion while bare-ass naked, having been robbed of his clothes within moments of arriving at the camp.
 Miles Vorkosigan: a man to whom "Tries Too Hard" has no meaning.

-- Years later, the Marilacans make a holovid drama about it called The Greatest Escape, and try to hire Admiral Naismith (Vorkosigan's Secret Identity) as a technical consultant.
+- Years later, as mentioned in Komarr, the Marilacans make a holovid drama about it called The Greatest Escape, and try to hire Admiral Naismith (Vorkosigan's Secret Identity) as a technical consultant.

-- "Battle Without Banners" is this trope in a prison controlled by a future American government which has apparently been taken over by some form of fascism.
+- Harlan Ellison®'s "Battle Without Banners" is this trope in a prison controlled by a future American government which has apparently been taken over by some form of fascism.
 None of them make it.

-- Gordon R. Dickson's "Danger, Human!
-High Explosive" is about bear-like aliens testing an ancient prophecy (which said that if they try to interfere with the prophecy they'll end up speeding it) about humans and their supposed dangerous unknown ability, so they abduct a human, make him near immortal and enclose him in a Tailor-Made Prison to test the prophecy.
+- Gordon R. Dickson's "Danger--Human!" is about bear-like aliens testing an ancient prophecy (which said that if they try to interfere with the prophecy they'll end up speeding it) about humans and their supposed dangerous unknown ability, so they abduct a human, make him near immortal and enclose him in a Tailor-Made Prison to test the prophecy.